Wanted Indian nurse, who killed woman in Australia in 2018, held by Delhi Police | www.lokmattimes.com

 New Delhi, Nov 25 A 38-year-old man, who had been absconding since 2018 after allegedly killing an Australian ...

-New Delhi, Nov 25 A 38-year-old man, who had been absconding since 2018 after allegedly killing an Australian woman in Queensland, was arrested by Delhi Police's Special Cell on Friday.
+New Delhi, Nov 25 A 38-year-old man, who had been absconding since 2018 after allegedly killing an Australian woman in Queensland, was arrested by Delhi Police on Friday.

 The accused, identified as Rajwinder Singh from Buttar Kalan, Punjab, used to work as a nurse in Innisfail, Queensland.